joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6797781/2025/11/11/reece-james-england-world-cup-conditions/

 **Bill Belichick 'getting ready for Wake Forest,' not thinking about Giants job**\
-`Prior to finding glory as Patriots head coach, Belichick was a defensive coordinator with the Giants under Bill Parcells.`\
+`Before finding glory as Patriots head coach, Belichick was a defensive coordinator with the Giants under Bill Parcells.`\
 https://nytimes.com/athletic/6799173/2025/11/11/bill-belichick-giants-job/

-**Trump criticizes NFL’s new kickoff rule on "The Pat McAfee Show"**\
+**Trump criticizes NFL’s new kickoff rule on 'The Pat McAfee Show'**\
 `President Donald Trump joined ESPN's "The Pat McAfee Show" to discuss the NFL's new dynamic kickoff rule and a host of other topics. `\
 https://nytimes.com/athletic/6798770/2025/11/11/trump-nfl-kickoff-pat-mcafee-show/